Slavs1954/Mk-JD2-111-25_TEST_1/README.md

 ## Supported atributes
 ### doPost
 - email - set email on your playlist
-- addTrack - add track to your playlist
+- track - add track to your playlist
 ### doDelete
-- delTrack - remove track from your playlist
+- track - remove track from your playlist
 ## Supported urls
 - /playlist - apply attributes here (email, addTrack, delTrack)
 - /content - gets the content of your playlist